Own and publish it yourself

 Andrew Keen - De @-cultuur.
 Een boekbespreking

-An article, posted more than 14 years ago filed in web, internet, authority, culture, e-culture, next & web2.0.
+An article, posted almost 15 years ago filed in web, internet, authority, culture, e-culture, next & web2.0.

 Ik had er al een paar keer met een knipoog naar verwezen, meneer Andrew Keen.
 Andrew Keen is bekend geworden met het schrijven van het boek 'The cult of the amateur'.
 Dat ik met een knipoog naar hem verwees wil niet zeggen dat ik hem niet serieus nam.
 Maar onlangs heb ik hem pas echt serieus genomen, door simpelweg zijn boek eens goed door te lezen.
 Andrew Keen legt een potentiële zwakte bloot in van het internet: hoe kun je iets vertrouwen als het anoniem is en reputatie er niet toe doet.Er is veel veranderd sinds het verschijnen van het boek, en reputatie lijkt een steeds belangrijkere rol te spelen.De Andrew Keen die ik zag op The Next Web in 2008 was dan ook al enigszins minder bezorgd (ter informatie, het boek kwam oorspronkelijk uit in 2007, maar is pas onlangs vertaald in het Nederlands) en zag tools zoals Twitter als ideale media om reputatie te verspreiden.
 Toch is dat niet nieuw.
 Ook voor Twitter bestonden er al blogs van 'autoriteiten'.
 Misschien b…